dagl200/unleash/website/docs/topics/feature-flag-migration/feature-flag-migration-best-practices.md

 ### 2- Do not make end-to-end app modernization a dependency of your feature flag migration

-Organizations who adopt feature flags see improvements in all key operational metrics for DevOps: Lead time to changes, mean-time-to-recovery, deployment frequency, and change failure rate.
+Organizations that adopt feature flags see improvements in all key operational metrics for DevOps: Lead time to changes, mean-time-to-recovery, deployment frequency, and change failure rate.
 So it is natural as part of a feature flag migration to also improve other parts of the software development lifecycle.
 From the perspective of feature flag migration, this is a mistake.

 Making feature flag migration dependent on breaking down mission-critical monolithic applications into microservices, for example, will slow down your feature flag migration.